7 Tips for Your First Solo Hike

 What to do?

 So many options!
 If the weather is fair, you might just love to sit outside and watch the sunset (depending on the season), starry skies or beautiful landscapes.
-You might want to take a stroll around the campsite.
+You might want to take a stroll around the campsite and take photos.

 I am a big fan of the kindle – it can hold many books, but also trail guides, insurance details, documents with important info and so on.

 Books are heavy and problematic once you finish reading them.
 Papers get lost or crumbled somewhere in your backpack.

 Kindle isn’t all that big and is perfect for the nightly entertainment and holding all needed information.